Chromium: Early applications

 The red color of rubies is due to trace amounts of chromium within the corundum.

 In 1794, Louis Nicolas Vauquelin received samples of crocoite ore.
-He produced chromium trioxide (CrO_{3}) by mixing crocoite with hydrochloric acid.
+He produced chromium trioxide (CrO3) by mixing crocoite with hydrochloric acid.
 In 1797, Vauquelin discovered that he could isolate metallic chromium by heating the oxide in a charcoal oven, for which he is credited as the one who truly discovered the element.
 Vauquelin was also able to detect traces of chromium in precious gemstones, such as ruby and emerald.

 During the nineteenth century, chromium was primarily used not only as a component of paints, but in tanning salts as well.
 For quite some time, the crocoite found in Russia was the main source for such tanning materials.
 In 1827, a larger chromite deposit was discovered near Baltimore, United States, which quickly met the demand for tanning salts much more adequately than the crocoite that had been used previously.
 This made the United States the largest producer of chromium products until the year 1848, when larger deposits of chromite were uncovered near the city of Bursa, Turkey.
 With the development of metallurgy and chemical industries in the Western world, the need for chromium increased.

 Chromium is also famous for its reflective, metallic luster when polished.
 It is used as a protective and decorative coating on car parts, plumbing fixtures, furniture parts and many other items, usually applied by electroplating.
 Chromium was used for electroplating as early as 1848, but this use only became widespread with the development of an improved process in 1924.